stakater/kubestackplus-docs/content/about/service-definition/monitoring.md

 ## Data Retention

-By default only seven (7) days data is kept.
+By default only forty-five (45) days of data is kept.
 This can easily be changed.
-If you want to store data for longer then open a [support ticket](https://support.stakater.com/index.html).
+If you want to store data for a longer period, open a [support ticket](https://support.stakater.com/index.html).